-Staff will review the new hillside home application for completeness and will forward the request to the HBC for the Concept review along with the hillside safety improvement checklist.
-After Concept review, the applicant will submit a safety plan and plans for the Formal hillside review.
+Staff will review the new hillside home application for completeness and will forward the request to the HBC for the Concept review.
+After the Concept review, the applicant will submit the Safety Improvement Plan with the Formal Review.
 The applicant must notify all neighbors located within a 1,500-foot radius that:

-- The safety plans were submitted to the Town. - The plans are available for review at the Town. - The neighbors have 45 calendar days to provide the Town with their review comments. - Any comments regarding the safety plan must be sealed by a technical registrant.
+• The Safety Improvements Plans were submitted to the Town.

+- The plans are available for review at the Town. - The neighbors have 45 calendar days to provide the Town with their review comments. - Any comments regarding the Safety Improvements Plans must be sealed by a technical registrant.

-Staff and the Town's Technical Advisors will review the plans in accordance with the hillside safety improvement checklist.
+The Town Engineer, the Town's Technical Advisory Board, and the Town's Third-Party Technical Advisors will review the plans in accordance with the hillside safety improvement checklist.
 After the first review is finished, staff will provide the applicant with the Town's review comments and the neighbor's review comments.
 The applicant will resubmit updated plans and documents in response to the review comments.
 Once the updated plans are reviewed and deemed complete, the application will be forwarded to the HBC for Formal review.
 During the Formal review, the HBC will approve, approve with stipulations, deny, or continue the application.
 Once approved, the applicant must submit building permit application within twelve months of the HBC approval.
-During the building permit process, the applicant will be required to submit a construction staging plan for Town Building Official and Town Engineer review.
-An approved construction staging plan will be issued as part of the building permit.
+During the building permit process, the applicant will be required to submit a Construction Staging Plan for Town Building Official and Town Engineer review.
+An approved Construction Staging Plan will be issued as part of the building permit.

-The new safety requirement may add 3 to 6 months to the hillside review process, depending upon the completeness of the application and the scope of work.
+The new safety requirement may add 3 to 6 months to the hillside review process, depending upon the completeness of the application, the scope of work and when the Applicant submits the Safety Improvement Plan.
 The estimated review time for a new home will take approximately 9 to 12 months.